pitchmuc/aepp/docs/schema.md

 * dataTypeId : REQUIRED : The Data Type ID to be replaced
 * dataTypeObj : REQUIRED : The new Data Type definition.

+### deleteDataType
+Delete an existing data type based on its ID.
+Argument:
+* dataTypeId : REQUIRED : The Data Type ID to be deleted

 ### getDescriptors
 Return a list of all descriptors contains in that tenant id.\